-Our process for admission to partnership is rigorous and thorough, involving appropriate members of leadership.
-Our criteria for admission to the partnership are consistent with our commitment to professionalism and integrity, quality, and being an employer of choice.
+The KPMG in Laos processes for admission to partnership is rigorous and thorough, involving appropriate members of leadership.
+Our criteria for admission to the KPMG in Laos partnership are consistent with our commitment to professionalism and integrity, quality, and being an employer of choice.
 These are strongly aligned to KPMG's behavioral capabilities and are based on consistent principles.